TEALSK12/introduction-to-computer-science/lesson_12.md

 2. Activity

-    -   Individually or in pairs, have students work through the ["SNAP Scavenger Hunt"](lab_12.md) activity
+    -   Individually or in heterogeneous pairs as described in previous lessons, have students work through the ["SNAP Scavenger Hunt"](lab_12.md) activity
         -   Students should turn in answers to all questions and SNAP programs for the final problems

 3. Debrief
     -   Go through each question or prompt in parts 1 and 2 and ask students to share their answer
-        -   Cold calling works well for this lab due to the large number of questions
+        -   Cold calling alternative works well for this lab due to the large number of questions
+            -  **Cold calling alternative:** Write each student’s name on an index card and shuffle the cards.
+Next, ask a few “review” questions to set the stage that ask for application (or creativity, or evaluation) and have no single “right answer.”
+Give students a little time to formulate an answer- 30-60 seconds.
+You can have them talk in pairs or groups for a few minutes as well if you prefer.
+It’s only after students have been thinking that you take the top card to see who answers.
+Sometimes you can say something like, “If you don’t know, make something up like you would on a mid-term, and then we’ll all help you develop better answers.”
+The student takes their best shot, knowing that others will help if necessary.
+At that point you have lots of options:  You can ask a follow-up to the same student, pick another card and have somebody else answer the follow-up, or simply have students volunteer to expand on the first answer.

         -   Point out the color coding for each category
         -   Emphasize important details in some of the blocks listed in part 2, such as:
             -   the ![](think.png) block will leave the bubble on the stage until something else is thought